EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Windows-Admin-Center.md

 1. In Windows Admin Center Setup, on page MICROSOFT SOFTWARE LICENSE TERMS, activate **I accept these terms** and click **Next**.
 1. On page Send diagnostic data to Microsoft, select your preferred option and click **Next**.
-1. On page Use Microsoft Updte to help keep your computer secure and up-to-date, ensure **I don't want to use Microsoft Update** is selected and click **Next**.
+1. On page Use Microsoft Update to help keep your computer secure and up-to-date, ensure **I don't want to use Microsoft Update** is selected and click **Next**.
 1. On page Install Windows Admin Center on Windows Server, click **Next**.
 1. On page Installing Windows Admin Center, leave the default options activated as follows and click **Next**.